ComScore

 June 2: Sheet Pan Honey Tahini Salmon with Chickpeas and Couscous

 Minimal prep, modest cooking time and almost no cleanup?
-Yes, please.
-(TBH, if those boxes aren't checked, we're not turning on the oven.)
+I call that a win-win-win.
+(TBH, if those boxes aren't checked, I'm not turning on the oven.)
 You could use the tahini-honey glaze on another kind of fish, like halibut or cod, if salmon isn't your thing.
+It'd play well with chicken or pork, too.

 June 4: Buffalo Chicken Wraps with Blue Cheese and Celery

 With a store-bought rotisserie chicken on your side, the dinner options are endless.
-Here, it's tossed in bottled Buffalo sauce and blue cheese dressing for 20-minute wraps that don't require a moment of cooking (well, besides toasting the tortillas to make them pliable).
+Here, it's shredded and tossed in bottled Buffalo sauce and blue cheese dressing to create 20-minute wraps that don't require a moment of cooking (well, besides toasting the tortillas to make them pliable).

 June 5: 15-Minute Cucumber-Avocado Blender Soup

-Whoever said soup was reserved for cold weather never had the pleasure of eating this mind-blowingly simple meal that comes together in a blender.
-Don't skip the crusty, cheesy baguette on the side—it's the ultimate dippable pairing.
+Whoever said soup was reserved for cold weather never had the pleasure of eating this mind-blowingly simple meal that comes together in a blender—and without a moment of cooking.
+Don't skip the crusty, cheesy baguette on the side; it's the ideal pairing for dipping.

 June 6: Sheet Pan Persian Lemon Chicken

 A whole chicken?
 Fine.
 A whole chicken with potatoes and spinach, finished with tangy yogurt and pretty pomegranate arils?
 Divine.
-The entire dish can be prepped in about five minutes, and any leftovers will keep in your refrigerator for up to four days.
-(That's what we like to call lunch plans.)
+The entire dish can be prepped for cooking in about five minutes, and any leftovers will keep in your fridge for up to four days.

 June 7: Five-Minute Bean Salad

 It's incredible what a difference fresh herbs and lemon zest can make.
-They're crucial for zhuzhing up this lightning-fast salad starring canned white beans.
+They're crucial for zhuzhing up this foolproof salad starring canned white beans.
+(Read: That means you don't need to go through the time and effort of making them from scratch.)
 Smash the beans over toast, serve them atop greens or wash them down with white wine.

 June 8: 20-Minute Shrimp Scampi Zoodles

-It's buttery and bright like the O.G., but contains a fraction of the carbs, thanks to spiralized zucchini.
+It's buttery and bright like the O.G., but contains a fraction of the carbs, thanks to spiralized zucchini being used in place of pasta.
 Even better, you'll only need ten ingredients to pull off the dish, and most of them are likely in your kitchen right now.
+Make it as low-lift as possible by using store-bought zoodles instead of cutting your own.

 June 10: Skillet Pasta with Summer Squash, Ricotta and Basil